brotkrueml/typo3-matomo-integration/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::

-   The extension supports TYPO3 v10 LTS, TYPO3 v11 LTS and TYPO3 v12.
+   The extension in version |release| supports TYPO3 v10 LTS, TYPO3 v11 LTS and
+   TYPO3 v12 LTS.

 The recommended method for installing this extension is to use `Composer
 <https://getcomposer.org/>`_.
 In your Composer-based TYPO3 project root,